apereo/cas/cas-server-documentation/installation/Basic-Authentication.md

 Use `--insecure -v` flags to bypass certificate validation and receive additional logs from `curl`.

 If your APPLICATION-URL and CAS-SERVER-URL are not on the same host, curl will **NOT** send the Basic Authentication header to the CAS server when redirected.
-This behaivour in curl can be overriden by passing the `--location-trusted` flag to curl.
+This behavior in curl can be overriden by passing the `--location-trusted` flag to curl.

 From CURL man page: